 If you think your neighbour is unlikely to consent to the planned works it is worth involving a party wall surveyor at an early stage.
 The process starts with the service of notice (although the writer suggests that an informal discussion with your neighbour before the notice drops through their door will help to smooth matters later).
 Although template notices are widely available it is worth remembering that if they do not contain all of the necessary information, or are not properly served, they will be invalid.

 The most time consuming task that the party wall surveyor performs, prior to the work commencing, is the preparation of a schedule of condition of the adjoining owner’s property.
 It is essential that this is done accurately so that any subsequent damage can be easily identified and attributed In a similar way to a schedule of dilapidations).
-If there are two surveyors this is prepared by the building owner’s surveyor and proofed by the adjoining owner’s surveyor.
+If there are two surveyors, this is prepared by the building owner’s surveyor who then sends a copy to the adjoining owner’s surveyor for agreement.

 Finally we come to fees, under all normal circumstances these are paid by the building owner.
 It is difficult to talk in figures as they vary widely from job to job and surveyor to surveyor.
-Surveyors appointed by the building owner will normally quote a fixed fee whereas the adjoining owner’s surveyor will charge by the hour (£140 is the current average for London) with contingencies for additional visits – the final figure is agreed and entered into the award just before it is served.
+Surveyors appointed by the building owner will normally quote a fixed fee whereas the adjoining owner’s surveyor will charge by the hour (£200 is the current average for London) with contingencies for additional visits – the final figure is agreed and entered into the award just before it is served.
 Fees charged by adjoining owner’s surveyors in London range from £900 for a simple job rising to £1,750 plus for an award covering more complex works such as a basement conversion.

 This article was provided by the party walls team at Peter Barry Chartered Surveyors.
 You can contact them on 020 7183 2578 or by email and receive up to 20 mins free advice on the subject of Party Wall Surveyors and other party wall related matters.